-If the address of the property securing the mortgage is the same as the payer's/borrower's mailing address, complete the checkbox in box 7.
-If the address of the property securing the mortgage is not the same as the payer's/borrower's mailing address, complete box 8.
-If the property securing the mortgage does not have an address, complete box 9.
+If the address of the property securing the mortgage is the same as the payer's/borrower's mailing address, either check the box or leave the box blank and complete box 8.
+If the address or description of the property securing the mortgage is not the same as the payer's/borrower's mailing address, complete box 8.